Cash Receipt (Canada)

 What to Include in Your Cash Receipt (Canada)

 A valid Canadian donation receipt under CRA guidelines must include the organization’s full legal name as registered with the CRA, the CRA registration number (in the format 123456789 RR 0001), and the organization’s mailing address.
-The donor’s full legal name and address must be listed exactly as they appear on the donor’s tax records to ensure the CRA can match the receipt to the tax return.
+The donor’s full legal name and address must be listed exactly as they appear on the donor’s tax records to confirm the CRA can match the receipt to the tax return.

 The receipt must state the date the donation was received, the location (city and province) where it was received, and the date the receipt was issued.
 A unique serial number must be assigned to each receipt for tracking purposes.
 The eligible amount of the gift in Canadian dollars must be clearly stated.
 If the donor received any advantage (goods, services, or other benefits) in return for the donation, the fair market value of that advantage must be disclosed and the eligible amount reduced accordingly.